optimaize/nameapi-client-java/README.md

       <artifactId>nameapi-client</artifactId>
       <version>5.3.0</version>
     </dependency>

+Or Gradle:

+    implementation 'org.nameapi.client:nameapi-client:5.3.0'

-Or you can download the jar, or check out the source code from this GitHub project.
+Also you could download the jar, or check out the source code from this GitHub project.

 ## Setup code

-At first you need some includes, to the context information:
+At first, you need some includes, to the context information:

 ```java
 import org.nameapi.ontology5.input.context.Context;